RenonDis/sqlcf/README.md

 # sqlcf
-The subtile merging of sncf and sql yaga
+The subtile merging of sncf and sql